jorisvandenbossche/course-python-data/notebooks/python_intro/03-containers.md

 ## Introduction

-If I measure air pressure multiple times, doing calculations with a hundred variables called `pressure_001`, `pressure_002`, etc., would be slow.
+If I measure air pressure multiple times, doing calculations with a hundred variables called `pressure_001`, `pressure_002`, etc., would be slow and inconvenient.
 We need _container_ or _collection_ data types to combine multiple values in a single object.

 ## Lists